-"Inogen One," "Inogen One G2," "Inogen One G3," "G4," "G5," "Oxygenation," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.Anytime.Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," and the Inogen design are registered and/or pending trademarks with the United States Patent and Trademark Office of Inogen, Inc. We own trademark registrations for the mark "Inogen" in Australia, Canada, South Korea, Mexico, Europe (European Union Registration), Japan, New Zealand, and Turkey.
-We own pending applications for the mark "Inogen" in Argentina, Brazil, China, Columbia, Ecuador, Iceland, India, Israel, Norway, Singapore, and Switzerland.
-We own a trademark registration for the mark "Gelunden India, Canada, China, South Korea, Mexico, and Europe (European Union Registration).
-We own a trademark registrations for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico, and Europe (European Union Registration).
-We own trademark registrations for the mark "G4" in Europe (European Union Registration) and the United Kingdom.
+"Inogen One," "Inogen One G2," "Inogen One G3," "G4," "G5," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen Anytime.
+Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," the Inogen design, "TIDAL ASSIST," "TAV," and "SIDEKICK" are registered trademarks with the United States Patent and Trademark Office of Inogen, Inc. We own pending applications for "Inogen," "MOMENTUM TRANSFER" and "SONIC BLADE" with the United States Patent and Trademark Office.
+We own trademark registrations for the mark "Inogen" in Australia, Canada, China, Ecuador, South Korea, Mexico, Europe (European Union Registration), Iceland, India, Israel, Japan, Kuwait, New Zealand, Norway, Peru, Turkey, Singapore, and Switzerland.
+We own pending applications for the mark "Inogen" in Argentina, Australia, Brazil, Chile, China, Columbia, Europe (European Union application), India, Malaysia, Paraguay, South Africa and Uruguay.
+We own a trademark registration for the mark "インジェン" in Japan.
+We own trademark registrations for the mark "印度证明 and "艾诺根" in China.
+We own trademark registrations for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico, and Europe (European Union Registration).
+We own a trademark registration for the mark "Satellite Conserver" in Canada.
+We own a trademark registration for the mark "Inogen At Home" in Europe (European Union Registration).
+We own trademark registrations for the mark "G3" in Europe (European Union Registration) and the United Kingdom.
 We own trademark applications for the Inogen design in Bolivia and China.
+We own a trademark application for the mark "G5" in Saudi Arabia.
 Other service marks, trademarks, and trade names referred to in this Quarterly Report on Form 10-Q are the property of their respective owners.